AmitRoy7781/amitroy7781.github.io/_pages/about.md

 Besides, I contributed to generative AI projects with the Finance Technology team at <a href="https://www.amazon.science/author/amit-roy">Amazon</a> for accurate information retrieval from structured documents e.g. spreadsheets, through natural language instructions using RAG for metadata retrieval and code-based LLM Agents.
 In addition, I have experience in developing deep learning architectures for real-life applications involving LLMs and Graph Machine Learning. <br><br>

-Being a self-motivated individual, I aim to understand the intuition behind the mathematical formulation of different application-guided research problems as well as their solution, in order to develop interpretable, correct, time and memory-efficient implementations of scientific ideas in real-quick time.  <br><br>
+Being a self-motivated individual, I aim to understand the intuition behind the mathematical formulations of different application-guided research problems and their solutions, to develop interpretable, correct, time- and memory-efficient implementations of scientific ideas in real-quick time.  <br><br>
 </p>

-<strong> I am actively looking for PhD research internship for Summer 2026 to work on improving LLMs' reasoning capabilities. </strong>

 <details>
   <summary> <strong> Past Experiences and Education ...</strong> </summary>